 The volcano is composed of andesitic-dacitic lavas on the top of a large escarpment of uncertain origin.
 It has two summits, one of which has a crater 50 – 70 meters (160–230 ft) wide.
 A lava flow from the northwestern summit descends into a steep valley on the same side of the volcano.

-Launched in 1982, the ‘Ara Project’ is dedicated to saving two Native Macaws of Costa Rica: the endangered Great Green Macaw and the Scarlet Macaw.
-Volunteers have three options with The ARA Project: at the release sites, the breeding centre, or with fundraising and community awareness in their home country.
+Launched in 1982, the Ara Project is dedicated to saving two Native Macaws of Costa Rica: the endangered Great Green Macaw and the Scarlet Macaw.
+Volunteers have three options with The ARA Project: at the release sites, the breeding center, or with fundraising and community awareness in their home country.

 The 800 acres of this remarkable Biological Reserve.
 They promise to help you discover worlds of beauty and peace.
-Also, a real close contact with nature.
-The long wild beaches, blue sea, and green background splashed with the flight of the ever beautiful Scarlet Macaws.
+Also, real close contact with nature.
+The long wild beaches, blue sea, and green background splashed with the flight of the ever-beautiful Scarlet Macaws.
 Or the noisy monkeys, hummingbirds, toucans, iguanas, and turtles are all waiting for you.

-Things to do
+Things to do:

 For visitors, this is an incredible opportunity to experience the real Tropical Rainforest and to spend time on some deserted pristine beaches.
 There are also many Tours to do, and you will be invited to go horseback riding, ocean fishing, bird and animal watching, whale watching, hiking and go on a guided walk, get a massage or take a yoga class, go snorkeling and enjoy the tide pools, and finally you will be able to relax on the wildest and most beautiful beach you have ever seen.

-The Association Save the Turtles of ‘Parismina’ was founded in April 2001 by the Costa Rican Coast Guard and local residents.
+The Association Save the Turtles of Parismina’ was founded in April 2001 by the Costa Rican Coast Guard and residents.
 It is dedicated to protecting three different species of Sea Turtles and their eggs from poaching in the area between March and October.

 The area is located on the Caribbean coast of Costa Rica, at the mouth of the ‘Parismina’ river.
 There is no road.
 It is accessible only by boat or plane.
 It is about halfway between ‘Tortuguero’ and ‘Limon’ on the Tortuguero canals.

-Things to do
+Things to do:

-Besides volunteering, here are some things to do: wildlife viewing, horseback riding, canal tours and beachcombing.
-World class fishing is available in the canals and on the ocean.
+Besides volunteering, here are some things to do: wildlife viewing, horseback riding, canal tours, and beachcombing.
+World-class fishing is available in the canals and on the ocean.
 Fishing off the beach can be great too.
 It is Turtle Time again!.
-Turtle Season is from February to August, with the most active time being mid April to mid May.
+Turtle Season is from February to August, with the most active time being mid-April to mid-May.

-Volunteer with the local turtle association or just get a taste of authentic small time life in this beautiful Costa Rican village.
+Volunteer with the local turtle association or just get a taste of authentic small-time life in this beautiful Costa Rican village.
 Lodging geared toward fishing enthusiasts is available for travelers of all budgets.
 Join the Sea Turtle Commission as a tourist or a volunteer and help patrol the beaches at night, protecting the nesting sea turtles from poachers.

-Hire a boat and explore the magical Tortuguero Canals a tropical wonderland.
+Hire a boat and explore the magical Tortuguero Canals, a tropical wonderland.
 A variety of tours are available.
-Bird watching enthusiasts will be thrilled to see the Roseate spoonbill, Toucans, the elusive Moctezuma bird and more.
-Tours can be geared toward fishing, watching wildlife or both.
-Monkeys, sloths, crocodiles and birds are all easily found on the canals.
+Bird-watching enthusiasts will be thrilled to see the Roseate spoonbill, Toucans, the elusive Moctezuma bird, and more.
+Tours can be geared toward fishing, watching wildlife, or both.
+Monkeys, sloths, crocodiles, and birds are all easily found on the canals.